lasz-lo/report-a-bug/README.md

 # report-a-bug

-## Concept
-**report-a-bug** aims to be an easy to use tool to get feedback from any web application.
+**report-a-bug** aims to be an easy to use tool to get feedback from any web application or webpage.
 The client side is implemented with pure html/css/js, to ensure a maximum of compatibility to all clients.

-The report is posted to /report and contains the actual text, that is entered by the user, as well as an app-identifier, that is saved alog the report with a timestamp.

-To prevent massive spam from happening, the server only accepts one report per IP every 30 seconds.
-This can be changed in the index.js file of the server.

-The actual report is limited to 500 characters.
-When changing this value, make sure to modify it both in the server source and the client source.
+Each report is saved to an individual file containing a timestamp and the app-identifier.

+## Getting Started
-## Setup
+### Setup
-To set up **report-a-bug**, you have to integrate the client-side component from /src/client.
-You can have a look at the index.html to get an idea of how to setup the client-side.
-You can also edit the **app** variable, to set it to your unique app-identifier.
-Make sure you also add it to the list of allowed apps in the index.js of the server.
-Note that you also have to supply the ip-adress of your server.
+First step of setting up **report-a-bug** is to integrate the html/css component into your webpage.
+You can have a look at /src/client/index.html to get familiar with the structure and also tweak the looks by your liking.

-To set up the serve-side however, you just have to set the port and specify a list of identifier(s), which your apps may use.
-Make sure to test this properly, as the report gets dumped if not supplying a valid identifier.
-If done correctly, you just have to start the server via node.js.
+Keep in mind to also put the script.js file into your desired directory.

+Setup for the server is as simple as just running the application.
+Keep in mind that node.js is required to do so.
+I'm developing on version 8.12.0 but chances are that this works under different versions too.
+I have not tested it, though.
+If you happen to use another release I'd be happy to receive your feedback.

+### Configuration
+The configuration can simply be done via the two properties.json files, each located in /src/client or /src/server.
+Following is a list of properties, with a brief description.

+- Client-Side:
+    - app: supplies the app-identifier.
+Is matched against 'apps' on the server side.
+    - server: contains the ip + port of the server component.
+    - path: the individual path that is configured in the server properties.
+    - maxChars: the maximum characters that a report might contain.
+This must not match with the maxChars of the server properties, but beware that a report will be rejected if exceeding the servers maximum characters property.

+- Server-Side:
+    - path: the individual path that a request must use.
+    - port: the port that the server is listening on.
+    - timeoutPerIp: the time in ms that must pass before the server accepts another report from one ip.
+    - maxChars: the maximum characters that a report may contain.
+Beware that a report, exceeding this limit, will not be saved and instead dumped forever.
+You may want to set this to the same value as in the client properties or vice versa.
+    - apps: an array containing valid app-identifiers.
+Every identifier in this list will be accepted when supplied by a request from the client-side.
 ## TODOs

-- Properties file for the server.
-More information on which values one actually might want to change.
+- https support

 ### Notes